hossamzee/geoqassim/readme.md

 ## HOW TO INSTALL:

-- Set the environment variables, starting with APP_ENV = production.
+// - Set the environment variables, starting with APP_ENV = production.
 - Set debug = false.
+- Generate a new key.

 ## TODO - Minor Changes